SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 ## Education problem

 Education is one of the most important aspects of a life in the civilized population (NAICU - NAICU - Improves Quality of Life, 2025).
 Humans need knowledge in order to function correctly in todays world - from simple communication to career growth, knowledge can improve quality of life in many ways (Burke, 2023).
 "Nowadays around 40% of the global population does not have an access to proper education in language they understand"(PTI & PTI, 2025).
 In addition, many countries and communities around the world struggle with gender equality in opportunities for education, which ultimately results in educational disparities and economic inequality (source).
-These inequalities are not always related to gender, but also physical abilities, social status, and other factors (source).
+These inequalities are not always related to gender, but also physical abilities, social status, and other factors (OECD,2020).

 ## Current Situation